BBimie/ETL-Pipeline-Reddit-MongoDb/README.md

 This repository provides the necessary tools and scripts to perform the following key tasks:

-Data Extraction: The ETL pipeline extracts data from specific subreddits on Reddit, allowing you to focus on topics of interest or relevance to your project.
+**Data Extraction**: The ETL pipeline extracts data from specific subreddits on Reddit, allowing you to focus on topics of interest or relevance to your project.

-Data Transformation: The extracted data is processed and transformed to ensure consistency and relevance.
+**Data Transformation**: The extracted data is processed and transformed to ensure consistency and relevance.
 This includes some cleaning, filtering, text processing and sentiment analysis.

-Data Loading: The transformed data is then loaded into a MongoDB database for storage and future analysis.
+**Data Loading**: The transformed data is then loaded into a MongoDB database for storage and future analysis.
 MongoDB is a NoSQL database that offers flexibility and scalability for handling diverse data types.

 By setting up this ETL pipeline, I have automated the process of collecting and managing Reddit data, making it easier to access and analyze some of the information needed.